floatdrop/infinity-agent/readme.md

 # infinity-agent [![Build Status](https://travis-ci.org/floatdrop/infinity-agent.svg?branch=master)](https://travis-ci.org/floatdrop/infinity-agent)

-Returns HTTP/HTTPS agent based on URL or options.
+Returns HTTP/HTTPS agent with maxSockets set to Infinity (based on URL or options).

+__Motivation__: Node 0.10.x is using 5 sockets limit on one host:port pair, but in 0.11.x this is fixed with defaultMaxSockets set to Infinity.
+To backport this behaviour you can use this module.

 ## Usage